 Method and results

+Proposed method and results

 In this contribution, a Gaussian blur filter is used as the de-noising filter.
 The GaussianBlur function provided by OpenCV [2] is applied to the test datasets defined in CTC [3].
 Figure 1 shows the kernels used in the experiment.
 Experiments are conducted with the evaluation method defined by CTC [3] using the generated dataset.